 People take on either a smiley attitude or a stinky one.
 But what do these mean?
 Well, look around you.
 The smiley folks are the ones who look happy and positive.
 They smile and laugh.
 Joke and play.
-But a stinky demeanor includes those who blame and complain.
+Because positivity makes your beautiful.
+But a stinky demeanor involves those who blame and complain.
 Something is always wrong with them.
 They scrunch up their face like someone does when they encounter something stinky.
 These people never let go of the past.
 Their inner struggle is contagious.
 So always be pleasant to be around.
 Be kind and courteous.
 It will warm your heart and the hearts of those around you.

 4. Slow down when life speeds up.

 When you run from one thing to the next, you don’t leave time for inner peace.
 Also, when you rush your mind becomes blocked to new opportunities and adventures.
 Take some time to slow down.
 Grab a pen and paper and draw up a schedule which gives you time to do nice things for yourself.
 It’s not all about work and other people’s needs.
 And people tend to forget this sometimes, so it’s best to slow down and appreciate the miracle of your existence.